rodekruis/ada-collection/docs/SOP.md

 * high-resolution (<0.6 m/pixel)
 * cloud-free
 * and that building damage is visible.
 Can be done locally by downloading the images and visualizing them with QGIS.

-> [!IMPORTANT]
-> NOT YET TESTED!
-Allegedly, you can visualize images from Maxar Open data using [opengeos/solara-maxar](https://github.com/opengeos/solara-maxar).

 ### 3. Get building footprint
 The second step is to get a vector file (.geojson) with the buildings in the affected area.